emmajanedrews/base-template/_posts/2017-02-28-whats-happening-in-the-mississippi-gulf-coast-market.md

 Many people want to know if we are in a buyer’s market or a seller’s market.
 I’ll go over the answer to that today and let you know what’s happening in our market.

-Across the coast we have about 6 months of inventory on average, which means we are in a neutral market.
-Supply and demand is about even.
+Across the coast we have about six months of inventory on average, which means we are in a neutral market.
+Supply and demand are about even.

 The interesting thing about our market is that a year ago, we had 11 months worth of inventory and were in an extreme buyer’s market.
 There was a lot of competition, and sellers had to reduce their prices significantly to get their homes sold.
 Buyers, on the other hand, had a great selection and were getting some great deals.

 Over the last year, the trend has shifted toward a seller’s market.
-Now, seller’s have less competition and are having a much easier time getting top dollar for their homes.
+Now, sellers have less competition and are having a much easier time getting top dollar for their homes.
 Buyers now have to compete.
 So, if you are looking to buy, don’t wait to submit an offer if you find that dream home.

 {% include pullquote.html %}